 Now get baking!
 And look out for some pita filling recipes I have up my sleeve.
 Can't wait to share!

-In a small bowl, combine yeast, honey and 1/4 cup warm water.
+- Dissolve yeast: In a small bowl, combine yeast, honey and ¼ cup of the warm water.
 Stir with your finger until yeast is dissolved.
 Set aside for 10 minutes.
-The mixture should bubble and expand.
+The mixture should get frothy (see note 1).

-In a large bowl, stir together flour and salt.
-Add the yeast mixture, additional 1/4 cup of warm water and 2 tablespoons olive oil.
-Mix together with a spoon until the mixture starts to come together.
-If more moisture is needed, start by adding 1 tablespoon water at a time (up to maximum of 1/4 cup).
+- Mix dough: In a large bowl, mix together flour and salt.
+Pour in the yeast mixture, ¼ cup of the warm water, and olive oil.
+Mix until the dough starts to come together.
+If it needs more water, add 1 tablespoon at a time until the dough starts to come together (up to a maximum of ¼ cup).